lluque42/push_swap/README.md

 ####Sorting preparations

-Once every number passed is placed in the stack A, this stack is copied to an array of integer to be sorted by some classical sorting algorithm (bubble sorting in this case, this could be improved in the future).
-The purpose of this step is to attach (as a meta-data) to every element in stack A the position it will have once sorted.
+Once every number passed is placed in the stack A, the values in this stack are copied to an array of integer to be sorted by some classical sorting algorithm (bubble sorting in this case, this could be improved in the future).
+The purpose of this step is to attach (as meta-data) to every element in stack A the position it will have once sorted.
 This pos_when_sorted is the key to the next stage of the sorting process.